Racer159/jackal/docs/9-roadmap.md

 ### `stable`

-Stable features are features that the Zarf team has committed to maintaining stability for and:
+Stable features are features that the Jackal team has committed to maintaining stability for and:

 - they will have backwards compatibility shims introduced in lieu of breaking changes
 - they will have autogenerated docs, tutorials/tutorial mentions, examples, and core docs